Stuyk/vitepress-plugin-simple-search/README.md

 * Ability to change baseURL for doc pathing.
 * Ability to change regexp for content stripping and searching content.
 * Ability to use quotes for stricter search results in-search.
+* Option to change docs path.
+* Option to ignore specific files or folders based on partial naming.

 ## Required